disarm-platform/docs/app-v2/record.md

 ![](../.gitbook/assets/app-image58.png)

-> Note: After synching you will not be able to not be edit the records and you will not be able to export a json file of the records.
+> Note: After syncing you will not be able to not be edit the records and you will not be able to export a json file of the records.
 If you want to get records you will be able to download them from the dashboard/monitor if you have permissions to access it.
 It is still possible to view records by clicking on them.